ashreetsangotra/Deep-Learning-Specialization-Coursera/README.md

 # Deep-Learning-Specialization-Coursera
-Covers Course wise and week wise assignments and projects.
+This repo covers Course wise and week wise assignments and projects.

-Highlight projects for quick acess:

---Fill this section once Specialization is complete--

 # Specialization Description
 The Deep Learning Specialization is designed to prepare learners to